 Until recently, thankfully, the human female has, on occasion, been able to enjoy, to the limits of her health, the benefits of this final phase of the human life cycle.

-Having noticed this seemingly universal syndrome, and fearing that I may be caught up in it and lose site of the finer aspects of the enjoyment of the simple things in life that make it really worth living, I tried to keep my dreams and aspirations modest, achievable and enjoyable.
+Having noticed this seemingly universal syndrome, and fearing that I may be caught up in it and lose sight of the finer aspects of the enjoyment of the simple things in life that make it really worth living, I tried to keep my dreams and aspirations modest, achievable and enjoyable.
 Thus I started young to enjoy everything I possibly could in life and I became Etienne Muller.